 Jacksonville Woodlands Association Trail System is a 2.3 mile lightly trafficked loop trail located near Jacksonville, Oregon that features a river and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from May until May.
+The trail is primarily used for hiking and walking and is best used from May until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 In 1989, alarmed by the prospect of development destroying the scenic wooded hillsides surrounding their National Historic Landmark City, the citizens of Jacksonville, Oregon rallied to form the non-profit Jacksonville Woodlands Association.
 During the past 2 decades the Woodlands Association has preserved 22 parcels of forested open space (320 acres) and has constructed 18 miles of connecting interpretive and recreational trails surrounding 70% of the town's historic district.

 This trail was really pretty, took a couple of hours to complete, and had a nice variety of nature, but we were pretty disappointed that you could hear the sounds from the busy road nearby the majority of the trail.
 It definitely took away from our enjoyment of the scenery to hear cars rushing by.

 It's so easy to just hike up and around, taking a different trail each time.

 good walk, not quite easy, but it was fun.